65 Sights in Augsburg, Germany (with Map and Images)

 Paid Tours & Activities

-St. Moritz in Augsburg is a Catholic parish church and the former collegiate church of the collegiator pencil of St. Moritz, which was dissolved as a result of the secularization.
-Originally built as a burial to commemorate Bishop Bruno, the brother of Emperor Henry II of the Holy and expanded and redesigned several times over the centuries, it was simplified in simplified form after the destruction in World War II from 1946 to 1950.
-It is protected as a monument.
+St. Moritz in Augsburg is a Roman Catholic parish church and former collegiate church of the collegiate monastery of St. Moritz, which was dissolved as a result of secularization.
+Originally built as a burial place in memory of Bishop Bruno, the brother of Emperor Henry II the Saint, and expanded and redesigned several times over the centuries, it was rebuilt in a simplified form after its destruction in the Second World War from 1946 to 1950.
+It is protected as an architectural monument.

 Wikipedia: St. Moritz (Augsburg) (DE), Website